Public Holidays in Berlin

 What Are the Public Holidays in Berlin?

-Berlin observes a total of 13 public holidays annually.
-These holidays include nationwide German celebrations, as well as those specific to Berlin.
+Berlin observes a total of 11 public holidays annually.
+These include nationwide German celebrations, as well as those specific to Berlin.
 During these holidays, most businesses, offices, and government services shut down, while public transportation runs on a limited schedule.
 This can impact travel plans, banking, and shopping, so it’s essential to plan ahead.

 Some of the most significant public holidays in Berlin include New Year’s Day, Labour Day, German Unity Day, and Christmas.
 Let’s explore these holidays in detail, including cultural insights and practical tips.

-1. New Year’s Day (Neujahr) – January 1
+1. New Year’s Day (Neujahrstag) – January 1, 2025

 New Year’s Day marks the beginning of the year and is celebrated nationwide across Germany.
 Berlin’s New Year’s Eve, known as Silvester, is one of the most iconic in the world, with grand fireworks displays and street parties, especially around Brandenburg Gate.
 While New Year’s Eve is a night of celebration, New Year’s Day is a quiet holiday where most businesses are closed.